What Is Info Dumping?

 - Alternatively, you could build the information into an existing scene.

-The idea here is to remove what isn’t necessary to know in the moment and try to turn what is necessary to know into a scene.
+The idea here is to remove what isn’t necessary to know in the moment (that scene, that chapter, that plot point) and try to turn what is necessary to know into a scene.

 If you can’t turn it into a scene, reduce the info dumping to just a few short sentences.